We’ve waited for this day all week and it did not disappoint. All three pro brackets ended up with great matchups and super high level pickleball.

 Have a great evening everybody.

 Yay, play day for Rocket.
 Played the Men’s Senior 5.0 today.
 Got 4th.
 Some people call it the aluminum medal.
 I just say it stinks.
 So close, yet so far thanks to two losses to future Nationals partner Darryl Noble.
-Looking forward with playing with Darryl rather than against him.
+Looking forward to playing with Darryl rather than against him some day soon.

 Today started off great.
 I happened to be walking past the Zing Zang Championship Court around 7:30 am this morning and I hear the familar ping of someone practicing on center court.
 I took a look, and low and behold there was Indianapolis friend Don Nixon practicing with partner Michael O’Leary for their initial 3.0 match of the day.
-Just had to stop and say hi and grab a quick picture of them proudly wearing their Rock N Roll Pickleball shirts.
+Just had to stop and say hi and grab a quick picture of them proudly wearing their Rock N Roll Pickleball shirts created by Pickleball Rocks.
 Quite a good looking team.

 After watching Don and Mike play, I headed over to the Avalon bank of courts to see what all the commotion has been about all week.
 Lot’s of unhappy players and now I know why.
 Sadly, players who paid a lot of money to enter and travel to the US Open are being asked to play on courts that are downright dangerous.